How to Know It’s Time to Hire a CFO

 You’d be surprised at how many business owners think they can get by with an accountant running the financials.
 All you need is to ensure data accuracy, and then you’ll know exactly where to go from there, right?
 Not necessarily.
 Put simply, you can’t reap the benefits of true business growth without enlisting a strategic financial professional—also known as a CFO.
 Why?
 A CFO is a core business driver and the key to managing your cash.
 But how do you know when it’s time to hire a CFO?

 What is a CFO responsible for?

 A CFO does what a controller and accountant do not—drive strategic decisions from financial information.
-Although responsible for owning the entire finance function, a CFO doesn’t just look forward and backwards with business financials—they also look laterally.
+Although responsible for owning the entire finance function, a CFO doesn’t just look forward and backward with business financials—they also look laterally.
 They must be aware of all the components of a business and plan a strategy according to the needs and capabilities of those components.
 A CFO utilizes a host of different financial elements to leverage existing resources.
 The primary roles of a CFO include the following:

 - Cash management